jayywiz/SE_Mining-Challenge24/README.md

 I.	    To what extent can ChatGPT effectively respond to various programming languages?\
 II.
 To what extent can ChatGPT effectively respond to various programming languages?\
 III.
-At what stage of the conversation on average does ChatGPT fails in particular coding language?
+At what stage of the conversation on average does ChatGPT fail in a particular coding language?

 Our Introduction Video:\